mesgjs/mesgjs/docs/JavaScript-Interface-Development.md

 *   `getInterface(name)`: This is the starting point for creating or modifying an interface definition.
 *   `getInstance(type, params)`: This is the factory function for creating all Mesgjs objects. **It is the direct replacement for the `new` keyword.** You do not use `new` to create instances of your interfaces.
 *   `setRO(object, key, value)` or `setRO(object, keyValueObject)`: A utility to create read-only properties on objects.
 This is used extensively throughout the runtime to enforce immutability where appropriate.
-*   `toMSJS(jsValue)`: A crucial function that converts native JavaScript values (like strings, numbers, booleans, and arrays) into their corresponding Mesgjs object equivalents (e.g., `@string`, `@number`, `@jsArray`) *if* you need to message or otherwise manipulate them as Mesgjs objects instead of accessing them directly.
-Please note that this function is exposed as `globalThis.$toMSJS`.
+*   `toMsjs(jsValue)`: A crucial function that converts native JavaScript values (like strings, numbers, booleans, and arrays) into their corresponding Mesgjs object equivalents (e.g., `@string`, `@number`, `@jsArray`) *if* you need to message or otherwise manipulate them as Mesgjs objects instead of accessing them directly.
+Please note that this function is exposed as `globalThis.$toMsjs`.

 ## The Add-On Module Workflow